manonbechaz/2Player_code/README.md

 ## 🤖 Trained Models

-Trained checkpoints of the model are available in the `checkpoints` folder.
+You can download the pretrained model [here](https://huggingface.co/EPFL-ECEO/2Player_pretrained).
+Place them under `checkpoints/2player` and `checkpoints/player2`.

 Qualitative examples using these pretrained models are presented in `examples.ipynb`.